astrolicious/studiocms/www/docs/src/content/docs/reference/marked-config.md

 - **Type:** `markedExtensionsSchema{} | undefined{}`

-This option allows you to enable or disable the included Marked Extensions, such as `marked-alert`, `marked-footnote`, `marked-smartypants`, and `marked-emoji`.
+Allows you to enable or disable the included Marked Extensions, such as `marked-alert`, `marked-footnote`, `marked-smartypants`, and `marked-emoji`.

 #### `markedAlert`

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows you to enable/disable the use of the `marked-alert` extension
+Allows you to enable/disable the use of the `marked-alert` extension.

 #### `markedFootnote`

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Alows you to enable/disable the use of the `marked-footnote` extension
+Allows you to enable/disable the use of the `marked-footnote` extension.

 #### `markedSmartyPants`

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows you to enable/disable the use of the `marked-smartypants` extension
+Allows you to enable/disable the use of the `marked-smartypants` extension.

 #### `markedEmoji`

 - **Type:** `boolean | undefined`
 - **Default:** `true`

-Allows you to enable/disable the use of the `marked-emoji` extension
+Allows you to enable/disable the use of the `marked-emoji` extension.

 ### `highlighterConfig`